Down Payment Assistance Programs in Michigan 2026

 Statewide Down Payment Assistance Programs

-Michigan’s statewide programs are run by the Michigan State Housing Development Authority (MSHDA).
+Michigan offers several statewide programs, including assistance from the Michigan State Housing Development Authority (MSHDA) and the Federal Home Loan Bank of Indianapolis.
 These are some of the most widely used programs in the state.

 MSHDA MI 10K DPA Loan

-The MI 10K DPA Loan provides up to $10,000 in assistance for down payment and closing costs as a 0%-interest second loan, repayable only when you sell or refinance the home.
+The MI 10K DPA Loan provides up to $10,000 in assistance for down payment and closing costs as a 0%-interest second loan with no monthly payments.
+The loan becomes due when the first mortgage is paid off, the home is sold or refinanced, or the property is no longer the borrower’s principal residence.
 To use this program, buyers must pair it with a MSHDA MI Home Loan, which is a 30-year fixed-rate mortgage.

-Eligibility: Borrowers must be first-time homebuyers, meet county-specific income limits, and must pair it with a MSHDA MI Home Loan.
+Eligibility: Borrowers must be first-time homebuyers or repeat buyers purchasing in designated target areas, meet county-specific income limits, and must pair it with a MSHDA MI Home Loan.
 A homebuyer education certificate of completion is required for all homebuyers.

 Down Payment Assistance Programs by County